kg583/TIGHT/README.md

 	* Ex: `ADD`, which adds the edge `Ans` to the graph
 * `plot`: Programs involved with plotting the graph on the graphscreen
 	* Ex: `LAY`, which lays out the vertices of the graph for plotting
-* `templates`: Incomplete program templates for common tasks that admit many variations
-	* Ex: `BFST`, which performs a breadth-first traversal of the graph without any search criteria
 * `test`: Tests which determine if the graph satisfies some desired property
 	* Ex: `TREE`, which checks if the graph is a tree